By John James

 Time between responses also carries meaning.
 Responding too quickly might signal desperation, while waiting too long could signal disinterest.
 Gen Z has developed an intuitive understanding of these timing norms that varies based on platform and relationship.

 Did u know that how Gen Z texts changes dramatically depending on where they're typing?
 Each social platform has developed its own distinct communication style, with unwritten rules that regular users instinctively follow.
+In 2026, this platform fragmentation has only intensified, with newer platforms introducing their own unique linguistic norms that Gen Z adopts almost immediately.

 On Instagram, communication tends to be more visual and emoji-heavy than other platforms.
 Comments often include emojis even when direct messages might not.
 In DMs, voice messages are increasingly common for longer thoughts, while text remains brief and casual.